berylliumsec/orionOps/README.md

 198.1.3.221
 ```

-**In addition, all output from the docker container will be written to log files your current working directory.**

-The you can pass the file name as command line argument to the tool.
+Then you can pass the file name as command line argument to the tool.
+### Logging

+Output from the docker container will either be written to log files your current working directory, or
+sent to stdout and displayed in your CLI

 ### ZAP
+**Output File Name: zap_processed_results_.json**

 To run zap against a url, run the following command, replacing the url with the target url.
 The results will be outputted to whatever directory you specify.